Francis Leigh, 3rd Baron Leigh

 He was the second son of William Henry Leigh, 2nd Baron Leigh and his wife Caroline.
 He was educated at Harrow School and then at Trinity College, Cambridge, which awarded him a BA in 1879 and a MA in 1882.
 Francis became his father's heir apparent when his elder brother Gilbert died in a hunting accident in Montana in 1884.

 On 18 January 1885, he was appointed a deputy lieutenant of Warwickshire by his father, who was then Lord Lieutenant of Warwickshire.
 His father also commissioned him as a lieutenant in the Warwickshire Yeomanry on 7 November 1885.
 He was promoted to captain in the Yeomanry on 24 March 1888.
 On 16 January 1901, he was given the honorary rank of major in the Yeomanry.
 That rank was made substantive on 18 September.
 On 13 June 1903, he was appointed honorary colonel of the 2nd Volunteer Battalion of the Royal Warwickshire Regiment, part of the Volunteer Force.

 In addition to his association with the Yeomanry and Volunteer Force in Warwickshire, from 1886 to 1891, Leigh was assistant secretary to the Secretary of State for India, Viscount Cross.
 He was elected to London County Council in 1904 for St George's Hanover Square, which he represented until 1907.

 Leigh succeeded his father as Baron Leigh at the latter's death in 1905, and inherited the family home of Stoneleigh Abbey.
 His association with the Warwickshire volunteer and militia units continued.
-He was appointed honorary lieutenant-colonel in the Warwickshire Yeomanry on 7 February 1906, and on 16 December 1907, was appointed honorary colonel of the 5th Battalion, Royal Warwickshire Regiment, a militia battalion, when it was established by the Haldane Reforms.
+He was appointed honorary lieutenant-colonel in the Warwickshire Yeomanry on 7 February 1906, and on 16 December 1907, was appointed Honorary Colonel of the 5th (1st Warwickshire Militia) Battalion, Royal Warwickshire Regiment (becoming the 3rd (Reserve) Battalion in the Special Reserve after the Haldane Reforms).
 He resigned his Yeomanry commission on 11 January 1908.
-On 1 April 1908, he became honorary colonel of the 7th Battalion, Royal Warwickshire Regiment, the Territorial Force unit which replaced the 2nd Volunteer Battalion, and on 8 June, he was transferred from the honorary colonelcy of the 5th Battalion to that of the 3rd Battalion, part of the Special Reserve.
+On 1 April 1908, he became Honorary Colonel of the 7th Battalion, Royal Warwickshire Regiment, the Territorial Force unit which replaced the 2nd Volunteer Battalion.